CREATE: Testing LLMs for Associative Creativity: Constructing the CREATE Benchmark

-We use Wikidata to construct queries in CREATE.
+\textbf{Dataset Curation:} We use Wikidata to construct queries in CREATE.
 The data generation process is described in Algorithm~\ref{alg:nlq-generation} in Appendix ~\ref{app:benchmark}.
-We begin by manually selecting a set of relation–category pairs $(r,c)$, each of which defines a class $C_{r,c} = { x \mid (x, r, c) \in G }$.
-These pairs are chosen to ensure that the resulting classes are compact and semantically coherent, with members linked by a specific role, condition, or function, for example, one $(r,c)$ pair in our dataset is (\textit{cast member, Goodfells)}.
-Triples belonging to the corresponding class $C_{r,c}$, sampled from $G$, include \textit{[(Goodfells, cast member, Joe Pesci ), (Goodfellas, cast member, Vincent Gallo), (Goodfellas, cast member, Robert De Niro), $\ldots$, (Goodfellas, cast member, Robbie Vinton)]}.
+We begin by manually selecting a set of relation–category pairs $(r,c)$, each of which defines a class $C_{r,c} = \{ x \mid (x, r, c) \in G \}$.
+These pairs are chosen to ensure that the resulting classes are compact and semantically coherent, with members linked by a specific role, condition, or function, for example, one $(r,c)$ pair in our dataset is (\textit{member of sports team, Scuderia Toro Rosso)}.
+Triples belonging to the corresponding class $C_{r,c}$, sampled from $G$, include \textit{[(Sebastian Vettel, member of sports team, Scuderia Toro Rosso), (Daniel Ricciardo, member of sports team, Scuderia Toro Rosso), (Alex Albon, member of sports team, Scuderia Toro Rosso) , $\ldots$, (Max Verstappen, member of sports team, Scuderia Toro Rosso)]}.

 In the next step, we form unordered pairs from entities in $C_{r,c}$ within the class.
 For each pair, we randomly select one of the two triples and sample informative outgoing edges from $G$, yielding an additional one-hop relation.
-For example, we create a pair: \textit{[(Goodfellas, cast member, Robbie Vinton), (Goodfellas,cast member, Vincent Gallo)]}, and expand on the second triple to find the link: \textit{(Vincent Gallo, occupation, painter)}.
-We then create a source path that links the three together in a chain: \textit{[(Goodfellas, cast member, Robbie Vinton), (Goodfellas,cast member, Vincent Gallo), ('Vincent Gallo', occupation, painter)]}.
+For example, we create a pair: \textit{[(Sebastian Vettel, member of sports team, Scuderia Toro Rosso), (Max Verstappen, member of sports team, Scuderia Toro Rosso)]}, and expand on the second triple to find the link: \textit{(Max Verstappen, unmarried partner, Kelly Piquet)}.
+We then create a source path that links the three together in a chain: \textit{[(Sebastian Vettel, member of sports team, Scuderia Toro Rosso), (Max Verstappen, member of sports team, Scuderia Toro Rosso), (Max Verstappen, unmarried partner, Kelly Piquet)]}.
 The resulting query is formed using the head of the first triple and the tail entity of the last triple.
-We use an { {\texttt{gpt-4o-mini-2024-07-18}}} to re-write the structured triple into a natural language query of the form \textit{What is the connection between Robbie Vinton and someone who works as a painter?} We show additional examples in Table \ref{tab:benchmark}.
+We use { {\texttt{gpt-4o-mini-2024-07-18}}} to re-write the structured triple into a natural language query: \textit{``What is the connection between Sebastian Vettel and someone who has been/is a partner of Kelly Piquet?''} We show additional examples in Table \ref{tab:benchmark}.

-Note, we use this source path as a way to establish that there exists at least one strong path between the entities, but we evaluate a model on its ability to generate multiple distinct and strong paths, as there can be many ways to connect these not necessarily in Wikidata.
+Note, we use this source path only as a way to establish that there exists at least one strong path between the entities. \textbf{We do not evaluate against it as a ground truth reference}; we instead evaluate a model on its ability to generate multiple distinct and strong paths.